rleddy/run-petri/README.md

 ```

-In the example, you can see an array of "nodes" and an array of "transitions".
+In the example, you can see an array of "_nodes_" and an array of "_transitions_".

-Each 'node' has an 'id' field and a 'type' field.
+Each _node_ has an _id_ field and a _type_ field.
 If the type is not specified, it will be assumed to be "internal".
-If a node represents a subclass, the node definition should contain an additional 'class' field with a value being the name of a pNode subclass defined by the application.
+If a node represents a subclass, the node definition should contain an additional _class_ field with a value being the name of a pNode subclass defined by the application.

-'Source' nodes automatically have event identifiers made out of them for use in node.js.
-'Exit' nodes are used to release values.
+_Source_ nodes automatically have event identifiers made out of them for use in node.js. _Exit_ nodes are used to release values.
 Each exit node recieves a reference to a value consuming callback function.
 It is up to the application to implement the most useful verions of this.

 # A Command Line Example